Insurance Abroad: EHIC & S1 Form Explained 2026

 - Watch the deadlines: usually 3 to 12 months after treatment.

-- Get written confirmation: always ask the insurer for a written acknowledgement.
+- Get written confirmation: always ask the insurer to acknowledge receipt in writing.

-Pro tip: Keep a digital folder with all key documents as PDF: insurance card, S1 form, passport, residence permit and contact list.
+Pro tip: Keep a digital folder with all key documents as PDFs: insurance card, S1 form, passport, residence permit and your insurer's contact details.

-If your current coverage shows gaps (repatriation, dental, choice of doctor), top-up cover makes sense.
-Use a private health insurance comparison to find suitable tariffs quickly.
+If your current cover shows gaps — repatriation, dental, free choice of doctor — topping up makes sense.
+Use a health insurance comparison to find suitable tariffs quickly.

-In our experience, the biggest problem is rarely the insurance itself but the planning around it.
-People who only talk to their statutory insurer a few weeks before moving feel rushed.
-The S1 form arrives late, registration with the foreign body drags on, and coverage gaps appear.
+The biggest problem is rarely the insurance itself — it is the planning.
+People who only call their statutory insurer a few weeks before moving feel rushed.
+The S1 form arrives late, registration with the foreign body drags on, and a coverage gap opens up.

-Supplementary private cover is too often dismissed as a luxury.
-In countries with long public waiting times it is a pragmatic way to see a specialist faster.
-Plan in three steps: secure statutory baseline (EHIC or S1), then identify gaps (repatriation, private clinic, dental), then add a supplement.
+Supplementary private cover gets dismissed as a luxury too often.
+In countries with long public waiting times it is simply a practical way to see a specialist without months of delay.
+Work through it in three steps: lock down the statutory baseline (EHIC or S1), identify the gaps (repatriation, private clinic, dental), then add the right supplement.

-With the insurance comparison on meinetarife24.de you find suitable tariffs for international health, liability and other policies quickly.
+Use the insurance comparison on meinetarife24.de to find suitable tariffs for international health, liability and other policies quickly.
 Free, GDPR-compliant and available in German, English and Turkish.